 Wash or sanitise your hands at all opportunities to do so

-Most importantly always keep your common sense and respect for others intact —we’re trying our utmost to operate a safe, friendly and welcoming environment and you will be asked to leave should we feel that you or any member of your party may be jeopardising that at any time
+Most importantly always keep your common sense and respect for others intact —we’re trying our utmost to operate a safe, friendly and welcoming environment which in turn will help us survive these trying times - you will be asked to leave should we feel that you or any member of your party may be jeopardising that at any time

 NEW OPENING TIMES:

 Subject to change at any time